The Best Solutions to 9 Common Travel Problems

 BONUS TIPS:

-• To protect your baggage from scratches or any other damage, wrap it up yourself with plastic wrap at home to save money instead of doing it at the airport (Important: make sure you check with the airline/airport first if they accept self-wrapping.
-Some places do not).
+- To protect your baggage from scratches or any other damage, wrap it up yourself with plastic wrap at home to save money instead of doing it at the airport (Important: make sure you check with the airline/airport first if they accept self-wrapping.
+Some airlines do not).

 5. Missing Your Flight